 Hence, before you whine about the controlled conditions you have to face daily, before you complain about having lost the beer-time with your friends at the pub, think instead of how easy your role is in this ‘new normal’ as they call it.
 Think instead of how lucky you are for being called a hero by simply staying inside and watching Netflix with your popcorn and beer.
 Think about – and appreciate – the risky work done by our frontliners, and how you can lessen their burden by staying safe at home.
 Remember, you are being asked to stay at home not only to protect yourself, but to protect others as well, including your very own families.

 Today, it is not just our soldiers who are out there in the frontlines.
-Today, our combatants include the doctors, nurses and the other health workers; they include the market vendors, the truck drivers, the delivery people, the cleaners.
+Today, our combatants are primarily the doctors, nurses and the other health workers; they include the market vendors, the truck drivers, the delivery people, the cleaners.
 They are joined by the utility technicians, the security guards, and other support elements who must risk their lives to keep sustaining us.
 Let us support them in this noble endeavor as well.
 Let us all do our share to acknowledge their sacrifices.

 This war may not be over yet.
 But I’m confident that we’ll survive this, and we’ll come out of this experience stronger and closer to one another.
 Let’s give of ourselves now.
 Let’s show how humanity cares.
 Let’s SOLDIER on!!!